WEDM-MINT/logiops/TESTED.md

 # Compatible Devices

-This is not by any means an exhaustive list.
-Many more devices are supported but these devices are the ones that are confirmed to be working.
-To add to this list, submit a pull request adding your device.

 | Device              | Compatible? |              Config Name               |
 | :-----------------: | :---------: | :------------------------------------: |
 | LIFT                |     Yes     | `LIFT VERTICAL ERGONOMIC MOUSE`        |